zksdkjs/zk-landing/docs/zksdkjs/overview.md

 # zkSDK Overview

 zkSDK is the universal privacy SDK - "The LangChain of Privacy" - built autonomously by AI agents in the public `zksdkjs/privacy-agent` repository.
-It provides a unified TypeScript interface for Railgun, Aztec, Zama's fhEVM, Bitcoin privacy tools, Solana's Light Protocol, and future privacy stacks, eliminating the need to rewrite code for each chain.
+It provides a unified TypeScript interface for Railgun, Aztec, Zama's fhEVM, Bitcoin privacy tools, Solana's Privacy Cash, and future privacy stacks, eliminating the need to rewrite code for each chain.

 ## 🎯 Core Philosophy